 In expert testing, the performance is impressive across the board, only slipping a notch when judged on how well it disperses clippings to the side (though it's still very good in that regard).
 Those with lots of trees on their properties might naturally gravitate toward a zero-turn mower, which we discuss elsewhere in this report, but Sikkema notes that with its 5-inch turning radius, the 20442 might make you forget about that.
 The ergonomics are excellent as well, with a comfortable seat and controls that are intuitive and easy to reach.
 There are loads of nice touches, such as the ability to see the fuel level without have to leave the tractor's seat and a single-lever adjustment to change the cutting height.
-If there's a negative it's that you need to change the blades if you want to mulch, and the mulching kit costs an extra $75.
-However, Sikkema notes that changing the blades is not a big deal thanks to the tractor's easy-to-remove cutting deck.
+Changing the blades is easy, Sikkema notes, thanks to the tractor's easy-to-remove cutting deck.
 Other touches include a washout port for quick cleaning and cruise control.

 The Craftsman 20442 is powered by a 24-hp "premium" Kohler V-twin Elite engine that's well regarded.
 Sikkema appreciates the overall build quality, but especially an "automobile style" cast-iron front axle, which is backed by a lifetime warranty.
 The rest of the warranty is more typical, and less generous: two years overall, plus five years for the frame.

-Performance is excellent nonetheless -- on a par with the Craftsman 20442 in one comparative test when it comes to mulching, bagging and side discharging clippings.
-It is a step behind when it comes to handling and ease of use -- no surprise given the broader turn radius.
-If that's not a concern -- for example if your property is relatively flat and obstacle-free, you can save around $500 by opting for the Cub Cadet instead.
+Performance is excellent nonetheless -- on a par with the Craftsman 20442 in one comparative test when it comes to mulching, bagging and side discharging clippings (they tested the 46-inch model, but the 42-inch model can be expected to perform about the same).
+The Cub Cadet is a step behind when it comes to handling and ease of use -- no surprise given the broader turn radius.
+If that's not an issue you may be happier with the lower price of the Cub Cadet series.

 Elsewhere in this report: